/ Lower Southampton Work Accident Lawyer

 Accessing Long-Term Disability Compensation in Pennsylvania

-If your on-the-job injury results in a lasting condition, you may be able to receive ongoing financial support under Pennsylvania law.
-These benefits are intended to make up for the lasting impact of your injury on your future employment potential.
+If your occupational accident results in a long-term impairment, you may be entitled to further compensation under Pennsylvania law.
+These benefits are intended to make up for the permanent consequences of your injury on your ability to work.

 Types of permanent disability benefits: